mpri-prfa/mpri-prfa.github.io/README.md

 * [Yannick Forster](https://yforster.github.io/), Chargé de Recherche Inria Paris
 * [Théo Winterhalter](https://theowinterhalter.github.io/), Chargé de Recherche Inria Saclay

-## Goals

-Proof assistants have a wide range of applications from mathematical theorems (including some, like the four colour theorem, that have no proof without the use of a computer) to program verification (which can be crucial for critical software, e.g. in aviation settings or cryptography).

-Course objectives:
-The PRFA course aims at bringing students to a point where they are familiar enough with one proof assistant, namely Coq, with the objectives to have the students
-- to be able to use Coq in other courses,
-- use Coq in an internship (where their advisor is a user, but not an expert in proof assistants),
-- become an expert user of Coq via self study,
-- learn other proof assistants via self study.

-To this end, the course focuses on introducing general concepts found in proof assistance through the practice in the Coq proof assistant, and also mentions aspects of the underlying type theory.

 ## Outline of the course